jonathonc/Diesel-Documentation/time-formats.rst

 TimeFormats
 ===========

-Used in conjunction with String.ToString() to format a time to a String.
+Used in conjunction with Convert.ToString() to format a time to a String.

 ::

-  String.ToString(Time.CurrentLocal(), TimeFormats.LongYear); // 2015
+  Convert.ToString(Time.CurrentLocal(), TimeFormats.LongYear); // 2015

 TimeFormats.DayOfMonth
 --------------------------------